ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ballerina push <module-name> --no-build
 ```

 Ballerina Central requires an account in order to push modules.
 Your account is represented by a CLI token that is installed into your local Ballerina configuration file, located at `~/.ballerina/Settings.toml`.
-The CLI token is automatically installed into this file the first time you perform a `ballerina push` as Ballerina redirects to an OAuth authorization screen, configures your account, and then copies your CLI key from Ballerina Central into your local CLI configuration.
+The CLI token is automatically installed into this file the first time you perform a `ballerina push` as Ballerina redirects to an OAuth authorization screen, configures your account, and then copies your CLI token from Ballerina Central into your local CLI configuration.

 Every push of the same module into Ballerina Central REQUIRES a new version, even for minor text updates.
 We enforce this policy to ensure that projects that make use of dependencies cannot experience accidental behavior drift across two versions of the same module given the same version.
 Essentially, there is no way to "update" a module for a specific version at Ballerina Central.